Physical and biological events such as wind, fire, insects, disease and invasive species can affect how well regenerating tree species establish.

-To evaluate the ecological suitability of a tree species in light of these potential events, consider factors like regional forest health hazards and risks, and tree species resistance and tolerance to frost and drought.
+Within the context of these events, to evaluate ecological suitability of a tree species, factors such as regional forest health hazards and risks and tree species resistance and tolerance to frost and drought must be considered.

 Find out more about species comparisons on factors that can affect a tree species ecological suitability: